 4. Tell Your Dreams Only To Those Who Will Support You

 I do encourage everyone to share their business ambition with their family and friends.
 Most of the time, they try and put you off because they don’t want to see you fail.
 They’ve never tried to build a business before, but they’ve heard all the horror stories and now they’re on a mission to keep you safe.

 But, once they realise how important building your business is to you, they’ll come on board and support you even if they think you’re crazy – just because they love you.

 But, there’s a small minority of people who only know how to criticise.
 And their criticism is never constructive.
 They don’t have any feedback for you.
 They just shoot down any idea you have and make you feel like you have no idea what you do.

 These are the people you should never tell your dreams too.
 They’ll never come on board.
 They just want to spread their negativity – they feed off putting others down.

 5. Cut Unsupportive Family Members Loose (Only As Last Resort!)

 Most people are unsupportive simply because that’s how they were raised.
 Growing up, no one ever encouraged them to follow their dreams.
 It was too risky.

 It’s when your family members are abusive that you need to cut them out of your life.
-You don’t need to put up with other people’s bullshit just because you’re related to them.
+No one should ever tolerate toxic, abusive behaviour from anyone, let alone family members.